dropwizard/dropwizard/docs/source/manual/configuration.rst

-reuseAddress             true                Whether or not ``SO_REUSEADDR`` is enabled on the listening socket. useServerHeader          false               Whether or not to add the ``Server`` header to each response. useDateHeader            true                Whether or not to add the ``Date`` header to each response. useForwardedHeaders      true                Whether or not to look at ``X-Forwarded-*`` headers added by proxies.
+reuseAddress             true                Whether or not ``SO_REUSEADDR`` is enabled on the listening socket. useServerHeader          false               Whether or not to add the ``Server`` header to each response. useDateHeader            true                Whether or not to add the ``Date`` header to each response. useForwardedHeaders      false               Whether or not to look at ``X-Forwarded-*`` headers added by proxies.
 See
                                              `ForwardedRequestCustomizer`_ for details.
 httpCompliance           RFC7230             This sets the http compliance level used by Jetty when parsing http, this
                                              can be useful when using a non-RFC7230 compliant front end, such as nginx,